 "Slamming" is the illegal practice of switching a consumer's traditional wireline telephone company for local, local toll, or long distance service without permission.
-The slamming rules also prohibit unreasonable delays in the execution of an authorized switch by your local telephone company.
-The FCC's slamming liability rules provide a remedy if you've been slammed, discourage slamming by removing the profit and protect consumers from illegal switches.
+The FCC's slamming liability rules also prohibit unreasonable delays in the execution of an authorized switch by your local telephone company.
+The rules provide a remedy if you've been slammed, discourage slamming by removing the profit and protect consumers from illegal switches.
 The Communications Act and FCC rules hold telephone companies responsible for the acts of their agents, including their telemarketers.
 The FCC's Enforcement Bureau can also take action against slammers.

 - Always examine your telephone bill immediately and thoroughly.
 If you see a new telephone company name on your bill, call the number that's shown on that portion of the bill and ask for an explanation.

 - Be aware of the methods telephone companies can use to change your authorized telephone company legally.
 The FCC's rules require telephone companies to obtain your clear permission to make such a change.
-For example, if a new telephone company sends you a letter to verify that you want to switch to that company, it is only valid if you sign and date it.
-Sign, date, and return the letter only if you are sure you want to change to the new company.

-Be sure you understand that switching long distance service also means switching international service.
-If you are considering switching your long distance telephone company, be sure to ask whether any international calling plans you have with your current long distance company will be offered by the new company.
+- Be sure you understand that switching long distance service also means switching international service.
+Ask whether any international calling plans you have with your current long distance company will be offered by the new company.

-Ask your local telephone company to place a "freeze" on your account to keep anyone other than you from changing your authorized telephone company selection.
+- Ask your local telephone company to place a "freeze" on your account to keep anyone other than you from changing your authorized telephone company selection.
 Your written or verbal authorization is required to remove the freeze.

 If your authorized telephone company has been switched without your permission:

 - Call the slamming company and tell it that you want the problem fixed and, under FCC rules, don't have to pay for the first 30 days of its service.